numberly/flask2postman/README.rst

 .. code-block:: sh

-    $ flask2postman example.app --name "Example Collection" > example.json
+    $ flask2postman example.app --name "Example Collection" --folders > example.json

 This will generate the JSON configuration, and write it into the :code:`example.json` file.

-Then we just have to import this file into Postman ("Import Collection" button, left panel, top right), and profit:
+Then we just have to import this file into Postman ("Import Collection" button), and profit:

 .. image:: https://raw.githubusercontent.com/1000mercis/flask2postman/master/img/screenshot.jpg
     :alt: Postman screenshot

+On a side note, you can see that endpoint's docstrings are automatically imported as descriptions.

 Usage